devanbenz/static-site-gen/themes/boring/content/blog/jemalloc.md

 ![jemalloc_cache](https://s3.amazonaws.com/whateverforever-img/jemalloc_cache.png)

-Taking a look at the following rust code we can get a better idea of how this is seen.
+Taking a look at the following rust code we can get a better idea of how this happens.
 ```rust
 use std::thread;
 use std::time::Instant;